 The Mine Improvement and New Emergency Response Act of 2006 established the Brookwood-Sago Mine Safety Grants Program.
 It was named in remembrance of 13 men who died in the disaster at the Jim Walter Resources Inc.’s No. 5 Mine in Brookwood, Alabama, in 2001 and 12 men who died after an explosion at Wolf Run Mining Company’s Sago Mine in Tallmansville, West Virginia in 2006.
 This competitive grant program provides funding for education and training programs to better identify, avoid, and prevent unsafe working conditions in and around mines.
 Grantees will use these funds to establish and implement education and training programs or to create training materials and programs on MSHA-identified safety priorities.

-In 2015, MSHA awarded $1,000,000 to seven organizations through its Brookwood-Sago Mine Safety Grants Program.
-MSHA priorities for the FY 2015 grants were on training and training materials for mine emergency preparedness and mine emergency prevention for all underground mines.
+In 2016, MSHA awarded $1,000,000 to six organizations through its Brookwood-Sago Mine Safety Grants Program.
+MSHA priorities for the FY 2016 grants were on training and training materials for mine emergency preparedness and mine emergency prevention for all underground mines.

 - Colorado School of Mines

 The grants awarded under this competitive grant program will be subject to the following administrative standards and provisions, if applicable:

 - 2 CFR Part 25, Universal Identifier and System of Award Management.